-Photo: Senator Liz Byrd attending the Martin luther King, Jr./Wyoming Equality Day bill signing, 1990.
+Photo: Senator Liz Byrd attending the Martin Luther King, Jr./Wyoming Equality Day bill signing, 1990.
 Harriett Elizabeth Byrd papers.

 After nearly three decades of teaching in the Laramie County public school district, Elizabeth “Liz” Byrd decided to run for a seat in the Wyoming House of Representatives.
-When elected to represent the people of her district, Mrs. Byrd became the first African-American since statehood to serve in the Wyoming state legislature, and was the first ever African-American woman.
+When elected to represent the people of her district, Mrs. Byrd became the first African-American since statehood to serve in the Wyoming state legislature and was the first-ever African-American woman.

-As a former “Wyoming Teacher of the Year,” it is no surprise that Mrs. Byrd’s time in office was often noted for its focus on educational and children’s issues.
+As a former “Wyoming Teacher of the Year,” it is no surprise that Mrs. Byrd’s time in office was often noted for its focus on education and children’s issues.
 In an effort to help raise civic awareness, Mrs. Byrd would often bring school groups with her to the Capitol, so they could become involved in the legislative process.
 Mrs. Byrd served in the Wyoming House of Representatives from 1981-1989, before being elected to the State Senate where she served two terms.

 Mrs. Byrd’s most notable, and longest legislative battle was to get Martin Luther King Jr. Day recognized as a state holiday.
 Throughout the 1980s, Mrs. Byrd introduced multiple bills in the legislature to recognize Martin Luther King Jr. Day as an official state holiday.
 Every time, Mrs. Byrd’s proposed bill was defeated, with her colleagues often stating that “there are not enough blacks here [in Wyoming],” for such legislation to pass.